perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 7 - Planning and Deploying Public Key Infrastructure.md

 	- Use Basic, Digest or Integrated Windows authentication in addition to requiring a client certificate
 	- Create a Windows account mapping for client certificates

+> - Windows account mapping is a unique feature.
+> - Once a client system has presented its client certificate to the web server, client system will access to the server with the mapped user credential
+> - Provides more convenience to the user but there is a higher security risk
+> - Mapping is done manually by the system administrator

 ## Certificate Renewal
 - Security and renewal requirements for certificates should be based on the following factors:
 	- Value of the network resources protected by the CA trust chain